cristianoag/trh9000/README.md

 ## License

 This work is licensed under the CERN OHL-S v2.
-You may redistribute and modify this documentation under the terms of the CERN-OHL-S v2.
+You may redistribute and modify this project and its documentation under the terms of the CERN-OHL-S v2.

 ![Open Hardware](https://raw.githubusercontent.com/cristianoag/trh9000/main/Images/1024px-Open-source-hardware-logo.svg.png)